mward70/vehicleBuilder/README.md

 Open the terminal.
 Run 'npm i' followed by 'npm start'.
 Answer prompts as indicated.

 ## Link

+## Contribution
+Initial commit contains starter code.
+All other code is original content.

 ## License
 This project is licensed under the [MIT](https://opensource.org/licenses/MIT) license.